Laugh track: United Kingdom

-In the 20th century, most sitcoms in the United Kingdom were taped before live audiences to provide natural laughter.
-Scenes recorded outdoors, traditionally recorded in advance of studio work, are played back to the studio audience and their laughter is recorded for the broadcast episode (occasionally, entire shows have been recorded in this fashion).
-Other comedies, such as The Royle Family and The Office, which are presented in the mode of cinéma vérité rather than in the format of a traditional sitcom, do not feature any audience laughter.
+In the second half of the 20th century, most sitcoms in the United Kingdom were taped before live audiences to provide natural laughter.
+Scenes recorded outdoors, traditionally recorded in advance of studio work, are played back to the studio audience, and their laughter is recorded for the broadcast episode (occasionally, entire shows have been recorded in this fashion, for example, the later series of Last of the Summer Wine and Keeping Up Appearances).

-One notable exception to the use of a live audience was Thames Television's The Kenny Everett Video Show, whose laugh track consisted of spontaneous reaction to sketches from the studio production crew.
+One notable exception to the use of a live audience was Thames Television's The Kenny Everett Video Show, whose laugh track consisted of spontaneous reactions to sketches from the studio production crew.
 This technique was maintained throughout its four-year run, even as the show moved to larger studio facilities and its emphasis switched from music to comedy.
 Everett's later series for the BBC (The Kenny Everett Television Show) were recorded in front of live studio audiences.

 In the early 1980s it was BBC policy that comedy programmes be broadcast with a laugh track, though producers did not always agree this suited their programmes.
 As a result, a laugh track for The Hitchhiker's Guide to the Galaxy was recorded for the first episode, but dropped before transmission.
 The League of Gentlemen was originally broadcast with a laugh track, but this was dropped after the programme's second series.

 The pilot episode of the satirical series Spitting Image was also broadcast with a laugh track, apparently at the insistence of Central Television.
 This idea was dropped as the show's producers felt that the show worked better without one.
 Some later editions, in 1992 (Election Special) and 1993 (two episodes) did use a laughter track, as these were performed live in front of a studio audience and included a spoof Question Time.

 Most episodes of Only Fools and Horses feature a studio audience; the exceptions, which featured no laughter at all, were all Christmas specials, "To Hull and Back", "A Royal Flush" and the second part of "Miami Twice".
 For their DVD releases, "A Royal Flush" (which was edited to remove over 20 minutes of footage) had an added laughter track, as did the second part of "Miami Twice" (which was merged with the first part to make Miami Twice: The Movie).

-In the 21st century, many sitcoms inspired by the new wave of British comedies of the late 1990s have not featured a laugh track or studio audience.
+Beginning in the late 1990s, comedies such as The Royle Family and The Office pioneered a cinéma vérité style without audience laughter.
+This largely continued into 21st century sitcoms.
 Although Green Wing does not feature audience laughter, partly because of its surreal nature, it does feature unusual lazzi techniques, where the film of the episode is slowed down immediately following a joke.
-Mrs Brown's Boys and Still Open All Hours both feature a studio audience.
+Mrs Brown's Boys and Still Open All Hours are notable reversions to the older format with a studio audience.